Las Palmas De Gran Canaria Gran Canaria, Canary Islands Travel Guide

 Frequency varies by line and time, generally every 10-20 minutes during peak hours for urban buses.

 Taxis offer direct transportation, good for luggage or late-night travel.
-Official taxis are white, with a green light on the roof (indicating availability) and a diagonal blue stripe on front doors.
+Licensed taxis are white, with a green light on the roof (indicating availability) and a diagonal blue stripe on front doors.
 A clearly visible taxi meter is inside.

-Ride-sharing apps offer another direct transport option.
+Ride-sharing apps offer another non-stop transport option.
 Use official apps for fixed pricing before your journey.
 This helps avoid potential misunderstandings over fares.
 Always verify the driver and vehicle details match the app's information before getting into the car.

 Requires valid driving license (IDP for non-EU/EEA), passport, major credit card.
 Minimum age typically 21.
 Major international (Avis, Hertz) and local (Cicar, AutoReisen) companies are available.
 Book in advance.
 Consider full comprehensive insurance.